HVLepage/cavep-undc/_posts/2023-02-26-Villarmapresentation.markdown

 ![UCAM Peru visit](/assets/posts/Villarma2.JPG)
-Representatives from the local communities of Laraos, Miraflores and Llapay attending the presentation of Eustace Barnes.
+Representatives from the local communities of Laraos, Miraflores and Llapay attending the presentation of Eustace Barnes, in the dining-room of the Hotel Villarma.
-Representantes de las comunidades locales de Laraos, Miraflores y Llapay asisten a la presentación de Eustace Barnes.
+Representantes de las comunidades locales de Laraos, Miraflores y Llapay asisten a la presentación de Eustace Barnes, en el comedor del Hotel Villarma.